61 Best Logo Fonts and Which One Is Right for You

 56. Uni Sans

 An unusual font, Uni Sans is best suited is the best font for a logo where the designer wants to play creatively with this unusual element.
-This font goes best with bold colors, therefore, it can be used as fonts for logos of fitness brands or advertising agencies.
+This font goes best with bold colors, therefore, it can be used as a font for logos of fitness brands or advertising agencies.

 If you are looking to shout out loud and stand out then this is the best font for logos.